Izzy Wright

 Eliza "Izzy" Wright (née Chilcott; born 9 November 1990) is an Australian professional basketball player.

 College

-Wright began her college career at Pensacola Junior College in Pensacola, Florida, playing for the Pirates in the NJCAA's Region 8.
+Upon finishing high school at Hillcrest Christian College, Wright began her college career at Pensacola Junior College in Pensacola, Florida, playing for the Pirates in the NJCAA's Region 8.
 After two seasons with Pensacola, Wright then went on and transferred to the University of San Diego in San Diego, California, playing with the Toreros in the West Coast Conference of NCAA Division I.